Skip to main content ↓

 Create a reporting plan

-For each KPI, decide which reports you’ll use to track it, how often you’ll create these reports, and who you’ll share those reports with.
+For each KPI, decide which reports you’ll use to track it, how often you’ll create them, and who you’ll share them with.
 Creating this plan will help keep you on track and ensure you don’t lose sight of your progress.

 Choose the right tools

-For tracking sales data, a customer relationship management (CRM) system is essential.
+A customer relationship management (CRM) system is essential for tracking sales data.
 With Nutshell, for instance, you can:

 • Automatically track sales performance